CodeBush91/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: January 7, Saturday

+**Today's Goal** : Due to other commitments on the weekend I have decided to use it to go through and tidy/amend this weeks work.

+**Today's Progress**: Redesigning the Day 1 Jeykll blog, implementing a nice and material design look.

+**Thoughts**: Some nice css changes using MDL

 ### Day 4: January 6, Friday

 **Today's Goal** : To go completley off topic and take a look at KOA and Passport.js